feliperohdee/use-filter-criteria/README.md

 The detailed output includes:

-- Match level information showing overall filter results
+- Filter group level information showing overall filter results
-- Rule level results showing how each rule was evaluated
+- Filter level results showing how each filter was evaluated
 - Criteria level details showing:
   - The actual value found at the specified path
-  - The criteria value being compared against
+  - The match value being compared against
   - The operator used
   - Whether the check passed or failed
   - A human-readable reason for the result